 Purpose

 This Guideline is one of the G1111 series of guideline documents.
-The purpose of the G1111 series is to assist the VTS Provider in preparing the definition, specification, establishment, technical operation and upgrades of a VTS system.
+The purpose of the G1111 series is to assist the VTS provider in preparing the definition, specification, establishment, technical operation and upgrades of a VTS system.
 The documents address the relationship between the functional requirements and VTS system performance (technical) requirements and how these reflect into system design and sub system requirements.

 G1111 guideline series